Visualizing Data for wealth managers to help manage their clients

 Wealth managers can quickly identify high-potential clients using interactive charts that show key metrics such as financial standing and engagement history.

-1. Segment clients based on their AUAs
+1. Segment clients based on their Assets Under Administrations (AUAs)

 Data-driven segmentation for personalized engagement strategies, based on each client's segment and financial profile.